dusk-network/plonk/README.md

 _This is a pure Rust implementation of the PLONK proving system over BLS12-381._

 This library contains a modular implementation of KZG10 as the default polynomial commitment scheme.
+Moreover, it includes custom gates for efficiency purposes.
+The details on our specific implementation can be found [here](docs/dusk-plonk-specs.pdf).

 **DISCLAIMER**: This library is currently unstable and still needs to undergo an exhaustive security analysis.
 Use at your own risk.